robleroni/Puerro/docs/04-State-Management.md

 1. The actual state object is set with the updated state.
 2. The `component` function gets called with the new state.
-3. The new vDOM from the `component` function is compared against the existing tree and updated in the DOM accordingly.
+3. The new virtual DOM from the `component` function is compared against the existing tree and updated in the DOM accordingly.

 ### Web Components